Dr Paul Hutchings

 Profile

-My own educational background is interdisciplinary, with degrees in Geography and Development Studies from the University of Liverpool.
-I completed my PhD at Cranfield University, where I worked as a research assistant on the Australian Aid (DFAT) funded Community Water Plus project, investigating the determinants of success within community-managed rural water supply projects across India.
+My education include degrees in Geography and Development Studies from the University of Liverpool.
+I completed a PhD at Cranfield University, where I worked as a research assistant on the Australian Aid (DFAT) funded Community Water Plus project, investigating the determinants of sustainability within community-managed rural water supply projects across India.
+I worked as Lecturer at Cranfield leading research and teaching on international water supply and sanitation systems between 2016-2020.

-I joined the University of Leeds in 2020 and continue to work on a diverse portfolio of projects spanning water, sanitation, infrastructure and health.
-I am currently involved in major research consortia and initiatives funded by the FCDO, NIHR, and UKRI, among others.
-I regularly collaborate with international organisations and contribute to the development of sectoral guidance and policy.
+I joined the University of Leeds in 2020 and continue to work on a portfolio of projects spanning water, sanitation, infrastructure and health.
+I am currently involved in major research consortia and initiatives funded by the FCDO, NIHR, and UKRI.
+I value working closely with practitioners and policy-makers – I currently lead a research and learning programme for FCDO which is providing support to NGOs working on water supply and sanitation system strengthening across six countries in South Asia and Africa.

 Responsibilities